 About BlueHost Hosting

 No coupon or promotion code is needed.
-Just purchase via our promo link (see below) and you’ll get 55% discount from your first BlueHost bill.
+Just purchase via our promo link (see below) and you'll get up to 63% discount from your first BlueHost bill.

 BlueHost Discounted Price vs Non-discounted Price

 Not all BlueHost prices are the same.
-As BlueHost’s exclusive partner, we are able to give you the best BlueHost deal.
-This special discount is applicable to all shared hosting plans – Starter, Plus, and Business Pro.
+As BlueHost's exclusive partner, we are able to give you the best BlueHost deal.
+This special discount is applicable to all shared hosting plans – Basic, Plus, Choice Plus and Pro.

 For easy reference, here's the before- and after-discount prices (36-month subscription) in comparison.